 insertedContent property

 A replacement object MAY contain a property named insertedContent whose value is a fileContent object (§3.3) that specifies the content to insert in place of the region specified by the deletedRegion property (or at the point specified by deletedRegion, if deletedRegion has a length of zero and therefore specifies an insertion point).

+If the inserted content is specified as text, the text SHALL be transcoded from UTF-8 (the encoding of all text in all SARIF log files) to the encoding of the target file before being inserted.

+NOTE: This implies that a text fix cannot be safely applied unless the target file’s encoding is known.

 If insertedContent is absent or its properties specify content whose length is zero, the SARIF consumer performing the replacement SHALL NOT insert any content.